Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 tigrina*, ulrichea*

-None A. subvulpina and A. surinamensis were described by Strand in 1906 and 1907, respectively.
+A. recifiensis was newly described by Struchen and Brandle in 1996.
+A. subvulpina and A. surinamensis were described by Strand in 1906 and 1907, respectively.
 However, he didn't inlcude much data in his descriptions.

 Avicularia velutina* None Described from specimens collected in San Esteban, Venezuela; however, some were also collected on the island of Trinidad.
 Many suspect that A. velutina is actually the same as A. avicularia.
-It would be interesting to study variations between this spider and similar specimens collected in mainland S. America.
-DNA testing could perhaps provide clues not only about the spiders' evolutionary history, but environmental and geological occurences as well.

 Avicularia